aws-samples/aws-mlops-pipelines-terraform/README.md

 ```
 git clone https://github.com/aws-samples/aws-mlops-pipelines-terraform.git
 ```
+There is 'Notebooks' folder, which contains two jupyter notebook examples.
+One uses SageMaker workflow pipeline within the notebook.
+The other one uses SageMaker SDK without pipeline.

 ### Push contents to your own Github repos
  	Push “modelbuild-pipeline” folder contents to your own Github repository “modelbuild-pipeline”.